-Virginia Beach shooting leaves multiple people wounded: reports
+Virginia Beach shootings leave at least 2 dead, 8 wounded on 'very chaotic night': reports

-Several people were shot near the Virginia Beach Oceanfront in southeastern Virginia on Friday night, according to local news sources.
+Multiple shootings -- one of them involving a police officer -- near the Virginia Beach Oceanfront in southeastern Virginia left at least two dead and eight wounded on Friday night, according to reports.

+One of the deceased was killed by police and the other was killed in a separate shooting, according to WVEC-TV Norfolk reporter Ali Weatherton.

+An officer was also hit by a car but was expected to survive, Weatherton wrote.

 Shortly after 1 a.m.
 ET Saturday, Virginia Beach police tweeted that "several victims" had "possibly life-threatening injuries."

-The shooting started around 11:30 p.m.
-ET Friday in the 1900 block of Pacific Avenue, WAVY-TV reported.

-Multiple people were taken to a hospital, Virginia Beach EMS said, according to WAVY.
+Multiple people were taken to a hospital, Virginia Beach EMS said, according to FOX 43.

 BOULDER SHOOTING SUSPECT HELD WITHOUT BAIL ON FIRST-DEGREE MURDER CHARGES